rajath111/django-unicorn-nginx/Readme.md

 Gunicorn is python's WSGI HTTP server for Unix.
 It's a pre-frok worker model.

-1. Install Gunicorn
-   sudo apt-get update
-   sudo apt-get install gunicorn
-   pip install -I gunicorn
+Perform above defined steps from 1 to 5.
+And then execute below steps.

-2. Run server using gunicorn
+1. Run server using gunicorn
    cd sample_api/
    gunicorn 'sample_api.wsgi:application'